On the Closed-Form of Flow Matching: Generalization Does Not Arise from Target Stochasticity: Investigating the key sources of generalization

 \subsection{When does generalization arise?}

 To investigate whether the failure to approximate $\utothat$ matters the most at small or large values of $t$, we carry out the following experiment.

-\xhdr{Set up of \Cref{fig:umix}} We first learn a velocity field $u_\theta$ using standard conditional flow matching (see \Cref{app:expes_details}), then we construct a hybrid model: we define a piecewise trajectory where the flow is governed by the optimal velocity field $\utothat$ for times $t \in [0, \tau]$, and by the learned velocity field $u_\theta$ for times $t \in [\tau, 1]$, for a given threshold parameter $\tau \in [0, 1]$.
+\xhdr{Set up of \Cref{fig:umix}} \looseness-1 We first learn a velocity field $u_\theta$ using standard conditional flow matching (see \Cref{app:expes_details}), then we construct a hybrid model: we define a piecewise trajectory where the flow is governed by the optimal velocity field $\utothat$ for times $t \in [0, \tau]$, and by the learned velocity field $u_\theta$ for times $t \in [\tau, 1]$, for a given threshold parameter $\tau \in [0, 1]$.
 For the extreme case $\tau=1$, the full trajectory follows $\utothat$, and samples exactly match training data points.
 Conversely, when $\tau = 0$, the entire trajectory is governed by $u_\theta$, yielding novel samples.
 Intermediate values of $\tau$ produce a mixture of both behaviors, which we interpret as reflecting varying degrees of generalization.
 To assess generalization, we measure the distance of generated samples to the dataset using the LPIPS metric \citep{zhang2018unreasonable}, which computes the feature distance between two images via some pretrained classification network.
 We define the distance of a generated sample $x$ to a dataset $\mathcal D = \{\data{1}, \ldots, \data{n} \}$ as $\mathrm{dist}(x, \mathcal D) = \min_{x^{(i)} \in \mathcal{D}} \mathrm{LPIPS}(x, x^{(i)})$.
+We fix a random batch of 256 pure noise images from $p_0$.
+Then, for various threshold values $\tau$, we generate 256 images with the hybrid model, always starting from this batch.
+Finally, we measure the creativity of the hybrid model as the mean of the aforementioned LPIPS distances between the 256 generated samples and the dataset.